miao4ai/MiniNihonAI/README.md

 # MiniNihonAI

-> Lightweight AI Infrastructure for Japanese-Language Applications
+> Lightweight AI Infrastructure for Japanese-Language Applications, Built for Extensible Multimodal Agents

 ---

 ## Overview

-**MiniNihonAI** is a lightweight, modular AI infrastructure built to support Japanese-language AI applications, with features optimized for local deployment (e.g., RTX 4090) and optional cloud extensions.
-This repo focuses solely on the infrastructure layer, and is designed to serve as a backend engine for applications such as semantic search, tourism assistants, RAG systems, and multimodal chat.
+**MiniNihonAI** is a modular, lightweight AI infrastructure framework tailored for Japanese-language applications.
+It is optimized for local deployment (e.g., RTX 4090) and cloud elasticity, and serves as a robust backend engine for building retrieval-augmented generation (RAG) systems, multimodal assistants, and future autonomous agent applications.

-> Future apps (like **"Nihon Travel Buddy" / 日本貼心旅遊醬**) will utilize this infra to provide actual services and user interfaces.
+This repository focuses **solely on the Infra layer**—apps like tourism assistants or autonomous driving agents will be built *on top* of this infrastructure using its modular APIs.

 ---

 ## Core Features

-- ✅ Lightweight deployment on a single GPU (e.g., RTX 4090)
+- ✅ Local-first deployment with optional cloud extensions
-- ✅ Support for Japanese LLMs (Phi-2, Mistral 7B, etc.)
+- ✅ Japanese LLM support (Mistral 7B, Phi-2, Elyza-Japanese)
-- ✅ Pluggable embedding models (SBERT, OpenCLIP)
+- ✅ Embedding & RAG engine with FAISS/Qdrant
 - ✅ Optional multimodal processing (CLIP, BLIP2)
-- ✅ Vector DB integration (FAISS or Qdrant)
+- ✅ Modular FastAPI endpoints (e.g., `/ask`, `/embed`, `/image_caption`)
-- ✅ RAG pipeline with retriever abstraction
+- ✅ PEFT-friendly architecture (LoRA/QLoRA compatible)
-- ✅ FastAPI-based RESTful API for downstream app consumption
+- ✅ Extensible for downstream Agents: tourism bots, autonomous vehicle assistants, etc.
-- ✅ Configurable cloud deployment scripts (AWS / Docker Compose)

 ---